EvangelosBatsalis/EvangelosBatsalis/README.md

 Its worth to take a look at my projects.

-Here is a small sample:
+Here is a sample of them:

 - [JokerApiResults_JavaSwingJPADerbyDB](https://github.com/EvangelosBatsalis/JokerApiResults_JavaSwingJPADerbyDB)
 - [Recipes](https://github.com/EvangelosBatsalis/Recipes)